ashleychontos/pySYD/docs/library/input.rst

 and the bottom is the least.

-**CASE 1: light curve** :bolditalic:`and` **power spectrum** Here, everything can be inferred and/or calculated from the data when both are provided.
+**CASE 1: light curve** :bolditalic:`and` **power spectrum**
+- :underlined:`Summary`: here, everything can be inferred and/or calculated from the data when both are provided.
 This includes the time series :term:`cadence`, which is relevant for the :term:`nyquist frequency`, or how high our sampling rate is.
 The total duration of the time series sets an upper limit on the time scales we can measure and also sets the resolution of the power spectrum.
 Therefore from this, we can determine if the power spectrum is oversampled or critically-sampled and make the appropriate arrays for all input data.
+- :underlined:`Calculation(s)`:
+   - time series cadence (:math:`\Delta t`)
+   - nyquist frequency (:math:`\rm \nu_{nyq}`)
+   - time series duration or baseline (:math:`\Delta T`)
+   - frequency resolution (:math:`\Delta frequency`)
+   - oversampling factor (i.e. critically-sampled has an `of=1`)
+   - critically-sampled power spectrum
+- :underlined:`Issue(s)`:
+   - the only problem that can arise from this case is if the power spectrum is not normalized correctly or in the proper units (i.e. frequency is in :math:`\rm \mu Hz` and power is in :math:`\rm ppm^{2} \mu Hz^{-1}`).
+This is actually more common than you think so if this *might* be the case, we recommend trying CASE 2 instead.

 **CASE 2:** light curve *only*
+- summary: Again we can determine the baseline and cadence, which set important features in the frequency domain as well.
+Since the power spectrum is not yet calculated, we can control if it's oversampled or critically-sampled

 **CASE 3:** power spectrum *only*
+This case *can* be alright, as long as additional data is provided.

 **CASE 4:** well, we all know what happens when zero input is provided...